nebbles/UROP17/Weekly-Notes.md

 # Week ```7```
 [_Back to top_](#contents)

-Week began with fixing bugs in the arduino program.
+Week began with fixing bugs in the Arduino program.
 These issues will be expanded on...
 The controller program running on the Tegra was adjusted for minor fixes to work with the latest version of `TX2Read.ino`.

 A [belt and pulley](https://www.amazon.co.uk/MyArmor-Timing-Pulley-2GT-6mm-Opening/dp/B018DZ28V2/) was utilised to connect the two tilting planes to connect to two 4mm aluminium rods in the lower section of the maze assembly.
 A gear transmission was selected for conversion from the stepper motor to the rods.
 As a result of neglecting the design in earlier iterations, the outer casing had to be redesigned to accomodate the stepper motors and two rods.
 In addition there were a number of fixes to earlier designs of the Mk.III maze design.

 Transmission was designed on [Gear Generator](http://geargenerator.com/#200,200,100,6,1,0,13521.300000005276,2,1,8,2,4,27,-90,0,0,16,4,4,27,-60,0,0,2,154) where the designs were saved as an SVG.
 These were converted to DXF with [CloudConvert](https://cloudconvert.com/svg-to-dxf) for the sake of CAD modelling in SolidWorks.
 These designs were then further modified to be compaitble with the 4mm rods and the [28BYJ-48 Stepper Motors](http://www.instructables.com/id/BYJ48-Stepper-Motor/).

 The following files were used in the CAD modelling of the maze casing for reference:
 - [Stepper motor (GrabCAD)](https://grabcad.com/library/28byj-48-5v-stepper-motor-1)